RusticVoid/LuaComputer/README.md

 # LuaComputer
-This is a semi computer written in Lua
+This is a semi computer written in Lua.

 # Plans
-Im planing on add more to the jmp op code like jumping to labels
+Im planing on adding more to the jmp op code like jumping to labels.
+Im also plaing on adding more op codes like BRK(Break), and "if" statement op codes

 # Commands
 there are 9 commands as of right now